0xGodson/blog-tamilctf.github.io/_posts/2022-01-23-kightctf-pwn.md

 - So we can get the flag
 - Ok how we can do that?
   - char **user_input** array can store upto 60 bytes
-  - and then there will be the value of the integer 100
+  - in memory after the user_input there will be the value of the integer (100)
-  - so if we give more than 60 bytes it'll overwrite it
+  - so if we give more than 60 bytes it'll overwrite that integer
   - let's try that

 ![](https://i.imgur.com/Ymq1znG.png)